 9. Intended parents must agree to parent child(ren) born through their surrogacy arrangements regardless of number, sex, genetic condition, or physical or mental ability.

-10. Contact between intended parents and surrogates must be allowed and encouraged, to recognize the humanity and integrity of the surrogate’s role and to provide a feedback loop for her conditions.
+10. Contact between intended parents and surrogates must be allowed and encouraged to recognize the humanity and integrity of the surrogate’s role and to provide a feedback loop regarding her conditions.

-* There may be one or more intended parents; this document will use the plural for consistency.
+* There may be one or more intended parents; the plural is used here for consistency.

 Rights of Surrogates